ReneKling1306/Masterarbeit/README.txt

 Description

 This project was developed as part of a Master's thesis that focuses on creating a new licensing model to give creators more control over how their images are used for AI training.
-It includes a Flask-based web application that provides information about the licences and allows users to select a licence and embed it in the metadata of their images.
+It includes a Flask-based web application that provides information about the licenses and allows users to select a license and embed it in the metadata of their images.
 In addition, it includes portable software applications for Windows, Linux, and macOS that allow for local license selection and insertion.
-Furthermore, a simple web scraper has been implemented, which accesses a page from the web application, downloads a sample image, displays its metadata and deletes the image based on the embedded licence.
+Furthermore, a simple web scraper has been implemented, which accesses a page from the web application, downloads a sample image, displays its metadata and deletes the image based on the embedded license.

 Table of Contents